-Zhaleh is a mixed-race, able-bodied woman with Filipino and Iranian ancestors.
+Zhaleh is a core trainer with AORTA.
+She is a mixed-race, able-bodied woman with Filipino and Iranian ancestors.
 She grew up in an upper-middle class household in southwestern Ontario, Canada, with parents who instilled in her a sense of civic responsibility early on through their own international development work.
 Zhaleh is passionate about racial and gender justice, queer liberation, progressive and inclusive Islam, and connecting local and international struggles for self-determination and decolonization.

 As an undergraduate student in Montreal, Zhaleh was a producer with Spitfiyah!
 Women of Color Radio Collective and a facilitator with the Sexual Assault Center of McGill Students’ Society (SACOMSS).
 There she first learned about Kimberle Crenshaw’s work on intersectionality—a concept that would catalyze her future facilitation and advocacy work.